 "As the Buddha’s enlightenment reminds us, our awakening too is linked to the Earth.
 The Earth bore witness to the Buddha, and now the Earth needs us to bear witness…"

 Collective Liberation Towards What?

 Talk & Discussion with Dr. Larry Ward

-Recording from June 16th (pending)
+Recording from June 16th (2 hours)

 The binary view finds us caught between a natural aspiration for a social utopia and a fear of dystopia.

 Utopia is an imagined society where the social psychology and life systems create and sustain economic, political, and social-spiritual well-being as its highest purpose.

 Dystopia an imagined society in which there is great suffering, injustice and a place where people lead wretched, dehumanized, fearful lives.

 A third view of giving wise attention to what is emergent in the present for wellness, justice and harmony: it has been called The Anima Mundi, the birth of a yet to be created planetary sense of soul.

 How do Buddhists address social and political violence when there can often be an insistence within our traditions that doing so disrupts harmony, takes sides, and creates division?
 How do we ensure our traditions do not join in the reproduction of structural oppression and inequity?
 How do we work diligently for justice without entrenching separation and anger in our minds and hearts?